dltmddbs100/KHSCP/README.md

 # KHSCP
-This repository contains the code and dataset for our paper "Leveraging Pre-existing Resources for Data-Efficient Counter-Narrative Generation in Korean"
+This repository contains the code and dataset for our paper "Leveraging Pre-existing Resources for Data-Efficient Counter-Narrative Generation in Korean".

 ## Overview